DMX and Snoop Dogg’s epic Verzuz battle begins the only way it should—with a prayer.

 “One thing I love about Verzuz is how it’s created an ecosystem in its own culture in a way where the people who are giving get it back.
 I love seeing how much love is there between the artists playfully.
 I really loved that in the Erykah [Badu] battle with Jill Scott.
 There was so much love between them that we didn’t feel right scoring it.
 We were like, ‘What are we doing?
 This is a celebration, truly.’
 And I love that the love they give poured out into the audience.
 That’s what people need,” Obell says.
 “We’re going through a lot right now; we needed something to make us happy.”

-As the novel coronavirus kept millions at home, Verzuz offered a jubilant alternative to the tedium.
+As the Covid-19 kept millions at home, Verzuz offered a jubilant alternative to the tedium.
 More than just a distraction, though, the series celebrated Black legacy artists, bridging a gap between the children of hip-hop and lovers of its soulful foundations.

 Instagram doesn’t provide demographic data about IG Live sessions, but Obell thinks that millennials and Gen X are the ones enjoying Verzuz the most right now, with Gen Z checking in here and there.
 Yet when it comes to audience, she says there’s another, even more interesting dynamic at play.
 “I love that it’s especially brought back the old sense of social media to me.
 When Verzuz is on, it feels like old Twitter, like when I was in college.
 People aren’t worried about hashtags, making a thread, making it make sense or giving each tweet context,” she says.
 “I think there were points during the T-Pain and Lil Jon battle where I tweeted one word and people understood what I was talking about.”